Skip to main content

 Throughout the life cycle of a coal project, we have significant oversight to ensure the company’s operations are meeting the conditions of our approval.

-Our experts are on the ground conducting regular inspections and audits to make sure that companies are following our requirements.
+Our experts are on the ground conducting regular inspections and audits to ensure companies follow our requirements.

 We inspect all coal development projects several times throughout the year.
-The number of inspections per year at a mine is based on a risk assessment, which considers such factors as the mine’s size, location, performance, and compliance history, and the stage in its life cycle (exploration, construction, operation, or closure).
+The number of yearly mine inspections is based on a risk assessment, which considers the mine’s size, location, performance, compliance history, and the stage in its life cycle (exploration, construction, operation, or closure).

-If we find that a company isn’t complying with our requirements, we’ll take the appropriate compliance and enforcement actions and share our findings on the Compliance Dashboard.
+If a company is not complying with our requirements, we will take appropriate compliance and enforcement actions and publish our findings on the Compliance Dashboard.

-Our statistical report ST45: Operating and Abandoned Coal Mines in Alberta contains information on mines in Alberta dating back to 1880.
+ST45: Operating and Abandoned Coal Mines in Alberta contains information on mines in Alberta dating back to 1880.
 The report also includes an interactive coal mine map viewer, which allows users to view and locate coal mines across Alberta.
-Launch Viewer: Coal Mine Map Viewer

 The Alberta Geological Survey’s website provides more information about the types of coal found in our province.